natelud/natelud.github.io/_pages/research.md

 **Follow-on Work:**
 After completing the RISS Fellowship, I continued working with the DRIVE Lab to develop Control Barrier Function-inspired Voronoi cell navigation techniques that enable large numbers of agents in multi-agent systems to quickly compute safe controls under motion uncertainty.

-**Impact:** Better prediction of human behavior enables reduced collision risk, more comfortable AV maneuvers, and improved handling of edge cases.

-**Publication:** ICRA 2024 | **Advisor:** Prof. John Dolan
+**Publication:** ICRA 2024 | **Advisor:** Dr. John Dolan

-**Technologies:** Machine learning for driver classification, probabilistic trajectory prediction, CARLA simulation, ROS-based AV stack

 ---

 ### Dynamic Human-Robot Co-Manipulation
 *BYU RAD Lab | 2022-2024*

 Investigated control strategies for robots that physically collaborate with humans in manipulation tasks.
 Focused on developing systems that can safely share forces with human partners while accomplishing shared goals, with applications to assistive technologies and collaborative manufacturing.
+Work involved developing an omnidirectional mobile robotic base used in human-robot co-manipulation tasks, designing and building a VR system that allowed human participants to see desired collaborative task goals in the real world through their VR headset, and tested dynamic co-manipulation tequiresue, building adaptations to impednace control methods that alllowed dynamic co-manipulation between humans and robots with actions such as throwing objects jointly.

 **Technical Approach:**
-- Compliant control for safe force sharing using admittance/impedance frameworks
-- Real-time adaptation to human partner inputs
-- Force-torque sensing integration (6-axis sensors, 1kHz+ update rates)
-- Stability analysis for physical interaction

 **Applications:**
-- Assistive manipulation for mobility-impaired users
-- Shared control of heavy or awkward objects
-- Collaborative assembly in manufacturing contexts

 **Key Insights:**
-- Human variability requires adaptive control approaches
-- Transparency in robot behavior builds trust
-- Force feedback is critical for natural collaboration
-- Safety must be designed into fundamental control laws

-**Presentation:** UCUR 2023 Workshop | **Advisor:** Prof. Marc Killpack | **Lab:** Robotic and Autonomous Dynamics (RAD) Lab
+**Presentation:** UCUR 2023 Workshop | **Advisor:** Prof. Marc Killpack

 ---